 Ashoka and Nestle are looking for initiatives which are enhancing quality of life and contributing to a healthier future by tackling the biggest issues in water, nutrition, and rural development.

-If your answer is ‘yes’ to each of these questions, you are eligible to apply.
+If your answer is ‘yes’ to each of these questions, and are aligned with the terms, you are eligible to apply.

 - Are you the founder, co-founder, CEO or hold an equivalent leadership position within the initiative your application represents?